 *Harolyn Blackwell was born on this fate in 1955.
 She is a Black lyric coloratura soprano and educator.

 Blackwell was born in Washington, D.C., the eldest of five children.
-Both of her parents were teachers and active participants in the Civil Rights Movement.
+Her parents were teachers and active participants in the Civil Rights Movement.
 Her father, Harold Blackwell (for whom she was named) was also a redevelopment specialist with the Department of Housing and Urban Development in Washington, D.C. and her mother taught physical education and health at the University of the District of Columbia.

-Blackwell first became interested in music through the influence of her fourth grade teacher, Nancy Notargiacomo, who eventually became her voice and piano teacher when she was 10.
+Blackwell first became interested in music through the influence of her fourth-grade teacher, Nancy Notargiacomo, who became her voice and piano teacher when she was 10.
 She also credits her high school choral director for encouraging her to pursue a music career.
-In high school she started doing musicals-The Sound of Music, Brigadoon, Oliver!, and others though she wanted to go into history or fashion design.
-Blackwell attended Catholic University where she majored in vocal music education and also spent time in activities and classes related to the University's drama and musical theater programs.
+In high school, she started doing musicals-The Sound of Music, Brigadoon, Oliver!, and others though she wanted to go into history or fashion design.
+Blackwell attended Catholic University, where she majored in vocal music education and also spent time in activities and classes related to the University's drama and musical theater programs.

-After graduating with her undergraduate degree in 1977, Blackwell taught music in two parochial schools while continuing her vocal studies on the graduate level at Catholic University.
-She graduated with a Masters in Vocal Performance in 1980.
+After graduating with her undergraduate degree in 1977, Blackwell taught music in two parochial schools while continuing her vocal studies at the graduate level at Catholic University.
+She graduated with a Masters's in Vocal Performance in 1980.
 In 1979, while preparing a recital program for her master's degree, Blackwell auditioned for the Broadway revival of West Side Story.

-That same year she gave a highly praised performance as Oscar in Verdi's Un ballo in maschera with the Metropolitan Opera opposite Luciano Pavarotti.
-The performance was video taped and subsequently aired on PBS' Great Performances.
-Blackwell appeared on Great Performances again in 1993 in the concert Sondheim — A Celebration at Carnegie Hall where she performed music from Stephen Sondheim's Sweeney Todd.
+That same year she gave a highly praised performance as Oscar in Verdi's Un Ballo in Maschera with the Metropolitan Opera opposite Luciano Pavarotti.
+The performance was videotaped and subsequently aired on PBS's Great Performances.
+Blackwell appeared on Great Performances again in 1993 in the concert Sondheim — A Celebration at Carnegie Hall, where she performed music from Stephen Sondheim's Sweeney Todd.

 In 1999 Blackwell was invited to perform at the Vatican for Pope John Paul II's 80th birthday.
 In 2002, she became an adjunct faculty member at the Peabody Conservatory in Baltimore.
-She taught master classes at the school for four years.
+She taught master's classes at the school for four years.
 Blackwell has also been invited as a guest instructor at several universities and conservatories throughout the United States.
-In 2002-2003 she toured the United States giving concerts with Florence Quivar.
+From 2002-2003 she toured the United States, giving concerts with Florence Quiver.
 She has also performed for several notable figures.